Work with Unity Catalog and the legacy Hive metastore

 Upgrade legacy tables to Unity Catalog

-Tables in the Hive metastore do not benefit from the full set of security and governance features that Unity Catalog introduces, such as built-in auditing and access control.
-Databricks recommends that you upgrade your legacy tables by adding them to Unity Catalog.
+Tables in the Hive metastore do not benefit from the full set of security and governance features that Unity Catalog introduces, such as built-in auditing, lineage, and access control.
+Databricks recommends that you use Hive Metastore federation to migrate your data registered in the Hive metastore into Unity Catalog, or to upgrade your legacy tables directly by adding them to Unity Catalog.